mustafa-bektas/SWE573/README.md

 ---

-## Distributed
+## Distributed 🌍

 Git is a distributed version control system.
 That means every developer on the project has a clone of the entire history of the repository instead of just seeing the latest version and editing it.
 This means that every developer has a local backup of the project, creating a very robust system against server failures or data corruption (or just mistakes).

 Thanks to Git being distributed and having a branching system, many workflows for software development can be implemented regardless of project size.
 All images below are taken from git's official website[^2]:

-### SVN-Style Workflow
+### SVN-Style Workflow 🛠️

 ![SVN-Style Workflow](https://git-scm.com/images/about/workflow-a@2x.png)

 This workflow is very common in small projects where every developer just contributes to a shared repository.
 Since Git doesn't allow you to commit to a repository unless you have the latest version, this system works fine.

-### Integration Manager Workflow
+### Integration Manager Workflow 📥

 ![Integration Manager Workflow](https://git-scm.com/images/about/workflow-b@2x.png)

 This workflow is very common in teams where there is one lead person responsible for integration.
 This person decides when a particular branch will be merged with the main repository and can approve or deny certain developments.

-### Dictator and Lieutenants Workflow
+### Dictator and Lieutenants Workflow 👑

 ![Dictator and Lieutenants Workflow](https://git-scm.com/images/about/workflow-c@2x.png)

 Dictator and Lieutenants Workflow is more suitable for very large projects with many parallel developments and much more people.
-In this workflow, 'liutenants' each act as a project manager from the previous workflow, and a 'dictator' works as a project manager for liutenants.
+In this workflow, 'lieutenants' each act as a project manager from the previous workflow, and a 'dictator' works as a project manager for lieutenants.
 As you can see, the distributed nature of git allows for infinite scaling when managing a project.

 ---

-## Data Assurance
+## Data Assurance 🔒

-Git's data model ensures cryptographic integrity by checksumming every file and commit, guaranteeing that you always retrieve the exact data you put in.
+Git's data model ensures **cryptographic integrity** by checksumming every file and commit, guaranteeing that you always retrieve the exact data you put in.
 Any changes to files, commit messages, or timestamps alter the IDs of subsequent commits, ensuring that a specific commit ID represents an untampered project history.
 This level of data assurance is not typically provided by centralized version control systems.

 ---

-## Git Cheat Sheet
+## Git Cheat Sheet 📝

 | Git Command                     | Description                                                                                          |
 |----------------------------------|------------------------------------------------------------------------------------------------------|